 Recordkeeping, reporting, and notice obligations are the most important tasks for when you begin hiring employees.
 This chapter will provide you with an overview of the essential federal requirements when hiring employees.
 Since compliance with state law is also required, you will need to contact your state’s labor office to obtain additional information.
-Consulting with a knowledgeable employment attorney is the best route to ensure full compliance with state and federal law.
+Consulting with a knowledgeable employment attorney is the best way to ensure full compliance with state and federal law.

 Citizenship Wage Laws and Compensation (including stock options)

-Hiring Employees, Retention, Termination, and References
+Hiring, Retention, Termination, and References

-This means taking detailed notes about relevant matters such as their professional demeanor, their job-related experience, and the ability to communicate effectively.
+This means taking detailed notes about relevant matters such as their professional demeanor, their job-related experience, and their ability to communicate effectively.
 These notes can protect you in the event you are later sued for some alleged discrimination.
 Developing protocols for hiring employees, retention, and termination that are employment law compliant will minimize your exposure to unnecessary litigation.